fiznool/tomspencer.dev/content/blog/2021-02-27-home-office.md

 ## Hardware

+### The lowdown

+- 2018 MacBook Pro, 15"
+- Pair of 24" Samsung 4k monitors
+- Startech Thunderbolt 3 dock
+- Bose QC35 headphones
+- IKEA BEKANT sit/stand desk
+- Steelcase Leap chair

 ### Laptop

-My main machine is a 2018 Macbook Pro (aka _the one with the touch bar_), 2.9 GHz 6-Core Intel Core i9, 32GB RAM, 1TB SSD.
+My main machine is a 2018 Macbook Pro (aka _the one with the touch bar_), 15" screen, 2.9 GHz 6-Core Intel Core i9, 32GB RAM, 1TB SSD.
 Purchased second hand on eBay in October 2019 for £2,399.00, which included 2 years Apple Care.

 This is the second time I've bought a Mac from eBay.
 Each time I've made sure to buy one with Apple Care, which has been essential - in both cases I have made a claim (for this device, the screen had a group of dead pixels - the screen replacement would have cost £600 otherwise).